ministryofjustice/network-access-control-admin/README.md

 Local development shouldn't go over the download limits of Dockerhub. https://docs.docker.com/docker-hub/download-rate-limit/

-If these limits are encountered, authenticating with Docker is required:
+If these limits are encountered, authentication with Docker is required:

 ```
 export DOCKER_USERNAME=your-docker-hub-username